Duvva-S-N-Kusuma-Haranadh/ManaTranslator/README.md

 ## ✉️ License

-This project is licensed under the MIT License.
+This project is licensed under the GNU AGPL V3.0 License.
 See [LICENSE](LICENSE) for details.